vqns/lite-xl-snippets/README.md

 `snippets:exit` (`escape`):
     sets selections for either the end tabstop (e.g `$0`) or after the snippet.

+`snippets:exit-all`:
+    exits all snippets, as opposed to only the innermost level.

 `snippets:next-or-exit` (`tab`):
     if the current tabstop is the last one, exits; otherwise, next.